Mortgage Guide

 In most cases, yes.
 The amount depends on when you complete in the month and when your direct debit is set.
 After your first payment, your mortgage usually settles into your regular monthly amount.

 Some lenders let you choose your preferred payment date, but you’ll still need to cover the daily interest from completion to that point.
-Ask your lender for a breakdown before completion if you're concerned.
+Ask for a breakdown before completion if you're concerned.

-We're here to help you navigate the world of property and mortgages.
-We can run through your scenario, your numbers and your options and get your on track to mortgage success today.
+We can run through your scenario, your numbers and your options — and get you feeling clear and confident.

 We’re proud to help homeowners, buyers, and investors across Broadstairs, Kent and beyond with expert mortgage and financial advice.
 See what our happy clients have to say!